Last Updated on

-Cabbage noodles are an excellent low-carb/keto alternative to wheat and other high-carb grain based noodles.
+Cabbage noodles are an excellent low-carb alternative to wheat and other high-carb grain-based noodles.
+This is a great alternative suitable for a keto diet.

 To make them, run a sharp chefs knife through a green cabbage and stack up a mound of thin noodle-link strips or process large wedges with the small slicer blade of a food processor.
 These “noodles” can be easily adapted for a variety of recipes.